Jim Henry (singer)

-James Earl Henry (born 1964), most commonly referred to as "Jim Henry", is a vocal music professor, barbershop bass singer, and co-director of the Ambassadors of Harmony (AOH).
+James Earl Henry (born 1964) is a vocal music professor, barbershop bass singer, and co-director of the Ambassadors of Harmony (AOH).
 He is a multiple international award-winning quartet member, whose quartets have appeared nationally on the NBC, PBS, and Fox television networks.
 Henry is the current director of choral studies at the University of Missouri–St. Louis and a contributing author of widely used musical reference works.

 Early life

 Henry grew up in St. Charles, Missouri and currently lives in St. Peters.
 He was 11 years old when he wrote a letter to the Daniel Boone Chorus begging to join.
 Henry soon became its youngest member.
 In 1981, notable arranger David Wright joined the chorus as director and set the chorus on a path to excellence.
 About that same time, Henry met a transformative choir teacher and chose to make vocal music his life's work.
 He graduated in 1986 from Southeast Missouri State in Cape Girardeau, Missouri and then completed his doctorate in music composition from Washington University in St. Louis in 2000.